Seattle Bucket List: 75 Things to Do in the Emerald City

 The Burke Museum is one of Seattle’s most unique and fascinating museums.
 Located on the University of Washington campus, it’s home to an extensive collection of artifacts, specimens, and cultural objects from around the world.

 Visitors can explore exhibits on topics such as the geology of the Pacific Northwest, biology, archaeology, and the history of local Native American tribes.
+They often host special exhibits that draw many visitors to the museum.

 21. Seattle Asian Art Museum